t-martin/qmulti/README.md

 	120 100

-note that your code must respect the usual q rules about multi-line functions: each line after the first must be indented

-also note that code is evaluated as it is entered
+note that your code must respect the usual q rules about multi-line functions: each line after the first must be indented also note that when pasting into putty, a leading tab will be ignored which could case indentation errors. use spaces instead of tabs

 ## integration with qremote
 qmulti will work witih qremote (https://github.com/t-martin/qremote), provivided that qremote can find qmulti.q when it is run.